SalmanNawaz921/Data_Structures_Algroithms/Mini-Excel/Readme.md

 Refer to the instructions menu (as provided in the initial post) for a comprehensive guide on navigating, inputting data, and utilizing various functionalities within Mini-Excel Manager.

 ### Contribute and Explore:
-Feel free to explore the codebase on [GitHub](insert your GitHub link) and contribute to the enhancement of Mini-Excel Manager.
+Feel free to explore the codebase and contribute to the enhancement of Mini-Excel Manager.
 Whether you're a seasoned developer or just starting, your input is valued in making this tool even more powerful.

 Join us on this coding adventure, where data management becomes a breeze! 🚀👩‍💻